 2. Start a gratitude journal

 This was the most common recommendation I read about when learning how to start a gratitude practice.
 And for good reason.
-It’s such a simple, but powerful and lovely way to shift your focus to gratitude.
+It’s a simple, but powerful way to shift your focus to gratitude.

-Writing down what I’m grateful for allows me to take a moment to really focus on gratitude.
-It also makes me start to notice and look for moments throughout the day to add to my gratitude journal.
+Writing down what you’re grateful for allows you to take a moment to really focus on gratitude.
+It also encourages you to start noticing and looking for moments throughout the day to add to your gratitude journal.

-The key for me is to be specific.
-I don’t want my gratitude practice to get boring and stale by writing the same generic thing every day.
+The key is to be specific.
+You don’t want your gratitude practice to get boring and stale by writing the same generic things every day.

 Keep it simple

 And remember, the things you write down in your gratitude journal don’t always have to be deep or serious.
 It can be little things you’re grateful for too.
-For example, one day I wrote down that I was grateful for my warm and cozy socks that kept my feet toasty all day.
+For example, maybe you’re grateful for your warm and cozy socks that keep your feet toasty all day.